rubyonjets/jets/docs/_docs/install.md

     npm install -g yarn

 You can use any version of yarn that works with webpacker.
 If you run into webpacker issues, try upgrading node and yarn to the latest version.
+Also, upgrading the `yarn.lock` file with `yarn upgrade` sometimes helps.

 ## Database